register-dynamics/register-dynamics.co.uk/_specialisms/data-governance.md

   image_mode: left-side
   sections:
   - template: content
-    content: |-
-      ##### **Establish strong data governance to enable you to get the best value out of your data**

-      We offer strategic, tactical and technical support around all aspects of data governance.
+    content: "Establish strong data governance to enable you to get the best value out of your data  \n  \nWe offer strategic, tactical and technical support around all aspects of data governance."
   image: "/images/data-governance.png"
 - template: heading
   level: 2